einzige/sections_rails/README.markdown

 1. It creates a new folder __/app/sections__, in which you put the source code for the different sections.

-2. It includes the folder _/app/sections_ in the asset pipeline by adding this line into your _application.rb_ file:
+2. It adds the folder _/app/sections_ to the asset pipeline by inserting this line into your _application.rb_ file:

         config.assets.paths << 'app/sections'